Asteraceae

 Sunlight

-Prefers full sun but can tolerate partial shade, though flowering may be reduced.
+Prefers full sun but can tolerate partial shade, though blooming may decrease.

 Watering

-Avoid overwatering; water when the soil surface is dry.
-It is relatively drought-tolerant but benefits from moderate moisture during the blooming period.
+Avoid overwatering.
+Water when the soil surface is dry.
+While relatively drought-tolerant, moderate moisture during flowering is ideal.

 Soil

-Grows best in well-drained soil.
-Sandy soil or commercial potting mix with added perlite works well.
+Thrives in well-drained soil.
+Sandy soil or potting mix with added perlite works well.

-Apply diluted liquid fertilizer once a month during the growing season for healthy development.
-Avoid excessive fertilization.
+Apply diluted liquid fertilizer once a month during the growing season.
+Avoid over-fertilization and maintain balance.

 Conclusion

-Emilia is a delicate yet resilient flower that blooms atop slender stems, originating from tropical Asia and Africa.
+Emilia is a charming plant that produces small blossoms at the tips of slender stems, widely distributed across tropical Asia and Africa.

 記事URLをコピーしました